Hugo of Moncada i Gralla: Final disaster

 The references to the fact are numerous and not always coincident.

-In the confusion brought about by the collisions, a shock rendered unusable the rudder of San Lorenzo.
+In the confusion brought about by the collisions, a shock rendered unusable the rudder of the San Lorenzo.
 The maneuver with the oars was not sufficiently agile to fight under the attack of the enemies (from the Ark Royal in particular).
 Hugo of Montcada decided to go to refuge in the port of Calais (under French control and, in theory, neutral).
-He did not reach the entrance by sailing and the oars, the Galleass tried to enter the port of Calais but bog down near the entrance.
-Being half lying sideways.
-The soldiers (probably terrified by the incident) deserted the ship, jumping to the water.
-Many of them were drowned.
+He did not reach the entrance by sailing or the oars.
+The galleass tried to enter the port of Calais but bogged down near the entrance and lay half sideways.
+The soldiers (probably terrified by the incident) deserted the ship, jumping into the water.
+Many of them drowned.
 Only a few faithful remained aboard.